PostTenebrasLab/PTL-Status-API/README.md

 ## What is this project?

-- A simple API to update the SpaceAPI Json file.
+- A simple webapp/"API" to update the Space API Json file.
 - Update can be done from a simple web page
 - Or simply send a POST request from any device
 - Can return different hackerspace logo depending on status
 - Retrive info from Json using HTTP URL

-Please see http://www.posttenebraslab.ch/status for more usage information the use at Post Tenebras Lab
+*Please see http://www.posttenebraslab.ch/status for more usage information the use at Post Tenebras Lab*

-Note: that this is mainly intended for use at Post Tenebras Lab.
+Note: This project is mainly intended for use at the PTL Hackerspace.

 ## Future feature / improvement